AntoineMellerio/hackathon_GoogleCloud/README.md

 # Hackathon GoogleCloud for climate - Datact
 :earth_africa:   Agri-business is responsible for 30% of the world's carbon emissions.

-:bulb:   Along with 8 other students, we created an SAAS B2B platform to assist product designers and purchasing managers in the eco-conception and eco-supply of agri-food products.
+:bulb:   Along with 8 other students, we created an SaaS B2B platform to assist product designers and purchasing managers in the eco-conception and eco-supply of agri-food products.
 You can find in this repository the notebooks that conducted the analysis, as well as the final functions and the final presentation.

 ### Table of Contents
 - [Platform description](#platform-description)